Did You Know...

 The Philadelphia Children's Foundation is looking to fill a part time position as soon as possible.
 Philadelphia Children’s Foundation Elementary School Technology Program Development and Instruction Position Description Background PCF is a non-profit organization of people [...]

 PCF spent the day at Emlen Elementary in East Mt.
 Airy to launch a new way for us to support schools with classroom computers.
-We now refurbish computers on-site with the help of the school's own students.
-These students learned [...]
+PCF's "IT Support Team" program refurbishes and installs computers on-site with the help of the [...]

 PCF Recently updated all 50-some-odd computers at Logan Elementary.
 Logan was the first school we updated using PCF's new "imaging" method.
 Since we installed the computers at Logan last year, Adobe discontinued Flash for the [...]